whaaaley/july-dark-theme-collection/README.md

 # July Dark 2025 Theme Collection

 Started as a mashup of One Dark and GitHub Dark Dimmed with tweaks.
 The most noticeable tweaks are a pinkish adjustment to the red and making the green appear less emerald and more natural green.
 The goal isn't to be flashy but to be usable and familiar - something you won't get tired of looking at and is actually helpful, bringing semantic awareness to your code.
+Semantic consistency across applications is a priority, ensuring colors mean the same thing whether you're in your terminal, editor, or other development tools.

 ## Theme Files